 NOTE: If the tractor creeps forward or backward with the FSC lever in the NEUTRAL-PARK position, the transmission control needs to be adjusted.
-Contact your Walker dealer.
+Refer to ADJUSTMENTS for Transmission Control and Neutral Function Adjustment in Maintenance Instructions or contact your Walker dealer.